Jeremy Chen

 Follow me: LinkedIn

-Defensible Business Valuation for Successful Exits
+Defensible Business Valuation: Strategies & Timeline for Exits

 8:12

-Key Takeaway:
+Key Takeaways:

 The Hidden Factor That Defines Exit Success